-Upstream migration monitoring is conducted using a false weir, infrared scanners (IR scanner), and a computer-based surveillance system (Photo 3, and 4, Appendix B).
-The false weir creates a barrier within the fish ladder that forces upstream migrant adult steelhead to jump out of the water approximately six inches to traverse a small "fall or plunge" to continue upstream.
-When migrating adult steelhead jump over the false weir, they pass through infrared beams that detect the migration event.
-The IR scanner device is equipped with sensors on both sides of the false weir with multiple closely-spaced infrared beams.
-When the beams are broken by a fish jumping over the weir, the IR scanner signals the surveillance system to record the event.
-Each event is documented by five cameras that capture video of each fish that negotiates the weir and the surveillance system records video of the events on a computer hard drive.
+Upstream migration monitoring is conducted using a false weir, infrared scanners, and a computer-based surveillance system (Photo 5 and 6, Appendix B).
+The false weir creates a barrier within the ladder that forces upstream migrant steelhead to jump out of the water approximately six inches to traverse a small "fall or plunge" to continue upstream.
+Consequently, the migrating steelhead jump through infrared beams that detect the migration event.
+Four cameras capture video of each fish that negotiates the weir and the surveillance system records video of the events on a computer hard drive.
 The weir was designed with a bar screen at the bottom of the structure to allow Pacific lamprey to pass under the false weir.
-It is unclear if Pacific lamprey are able to pass through the bar screen due to insufficient data regarding approach water velocities at the screen.
+It is unclear if Pacific lamprey are able to pass through the bar screen due to a lack of data regarding approach water velocities at the screen.
+Approach velocities at the bar screen and potential monitoring alternatives will be evaluated during the next several years of operations.

 Prior to the deployment of the current computer surveillance system in 2010, a DVR system with a single low resolution camera was used to monitor steelhead migration through the fish ladder.
 The new computer based system provides substantially greater resolution and multiple functions to detect movement.

-IR scanners are used to detect movement over the false weir and in 2013; two cameras were installed to detect motion using the surveillance systems motion detection option.
-This provides some redundancy in the detection system by having the infrared scanners and the motion detection system documenting migration events.
+During 2014, IR scanners were used to detect movement over the false weir.
+Although the surveillance software can detect movement, it is difficult to isolate detection of fish from the water moving in the background.
 When steelhead traverse the fish ladder and jump over the false weir, the computer based monitoring system documents the event with a flashing alarm on the computer screen.
 Alarms and associated video footage are reviewed daily.
-The computer system records continuously and there is sufficient hard disk storage to save video for up to seven days, depending on the number of cameras in use.
+The computer system records continuously and there is sufficient hard disk storage to save video for up to 7 days, depending on the number of cameras in use.
 Once the hard drive is full, new data is saved over old data, starting at the beginning of the old file.
 Migration events are saved as short video files on the computer hard drive.
-The surveillance system receives digital video from low-light, high resolution cameras including two above-water cameras placed upstream and downstream of the false weir used with the infrared scanner, as well as an underwater camera placed downstream focused on the false weir.
-Additionally one camera was placed within the false weir and one downstream of the false weir facing static backgrounds to detect motion using the surveillance systems motion detection option.
-Three 25 watt fluorescent lights were used to illuminate the false weir at night.
+The surveillance system receives digital video from two low-light, high resolution, above-water cameras placed upstream and downstream of the false weir, as well as an underwater camera placed downstream focused on the false weir.
+Three twenty-five watt fluorescent lights were used to illuminate the false weir at night.